jacopovalanzano/php-http/src/Cookie/README.md

 Except for `name`, all attributes are optional.
 The SameSite `None` attribute requires the `Secure` attribute to be set.

+Cookies cannot have the same "name", "path" and "domain".
+If they do, the cookie will be overridden.

 * `name`: The name of the cookie.
 It must not be empty.
 * `value`: The value of the cookie. (?string)
 * `path`: The path of the cookie.
 If unset, defaults to `/`. (string)